lixionga/ProFace/FacePrivacy/PRO-Face S/readme.md

 Then, place it in the directory specified by `dataset_dir` in the `config.py` file, or alternatively, modify the `dataset_dir` path to point to the location of the dataset

+> At this stage, if you notice that any folders are missing, please manually create the required directories as outlined above.

 # Training
 Simply run `train_tcsvt.py` to start the training process.